Intercollegiate Ethics Bowl

 Since then, the team has remained very strong, and in Fall 2015, finished second once more in the Upper Midwest Regional, so competed in the National Championship in March 2016.

-In addition, the Philosophy Department also sponsors the Bioethics Bowl team, which is a similar competition with a somewhat narrower focus than Ethics Bowl and is held each year in conjuction with the National Undergraduate Bioethics Conference.
-In 2015, the team traveled to Talahassee, Florida for this competition and made it as far as the quarter finals (see link to article below).
+In addition, the Philosophy Department also sponsors the Bioethics Bowl team, which is a similar competition with a somewhat narrower focus than Ethics Bowl and is held each year in conjunction with the National Undergraduate Bioethics Conference.
+In 2015, the team traveled to Tallahassee, Florida for this competition and made it as far as the quarter finals (see link to article below).

 For more information about the Intercollegiate Ethics Bowl Competition, including copies of cases used, click on this link for their website.

 BGSU Ethics Bowl and Bioethics Bowl Teams in the Media